-The electronic devices (not Chromebooks) that are confiscated due to inappropriate use will be sent to the office and remain there until the end of the school day.
 [1st Instance = a Warning; 2nd Instance = a Friday Detention; 3rd Instance = 1-Day Suspension; 4th Instance = 1-Day Suspension; 5th Instance = 2-Day Suspension; 6th Instance = 3-Day Suspension; 7th Instance = 4-Day Suspension and a mandatory parent meeting.]
 Misuse of Chromebooks will be reported by teachers to the office; however, the device will remain in the possession of the students so as not to hinder his/her educational progress.
-[1st Instance = a Warning; 2nd Instance = a Friday Detention; 3rd Instance = 1-Day Suspension; 4th Instance = 1-Day Suspension; 5th Instance = a Friday Detentior; 3rd Instance = 1-Day Suspension; 7th Instance = 1-Day Suspension; 5th Instance = 2-Day Suspension; 6th Instance = 3-Day Suspension; 7th Instance = 1-Day Suspension; 5th Instance = 2-Day Suspension; 6th Instance = 3-Day Suspension; 7th Instance = 4-Day Suspension; 6th Instance = 3-Day Suspension; 7th Instance = 4-Day Suspension and a mandatory parent meeting.]
+[1st Instance = a Warning; 2nd Instance = a Friday Detention; 3rd Instance = 1-Day Suspension; 4th Instance = 1-Day Suspension; 5th Instance = 2-Day Suspension; 6th Instance = 3-Day Suspension; 7th Instance = 4-Day Suspension and a mandatory parent meeting.]
 There will be no carry-over policy regarding book bags/other unattended items; hence, students will begin each new semester with a clean slate as far as these infractions and their consequences are concerned.
-Principals may invoke administrative prerogative in decisions regarding cases concerning students with ex- treme ADD, ADHD, and other conditions.
-Because of safety concerns, the administration reserves the right to search book bags and other personal belongings ALWAYS respecting the students right to privacy.
+Principals may invoke administrative prerogative in decisions regarding cases concerning students with ex- treme ADD, ADHD, and other conditions, Because of safety concerns, the administration reserves the right to search book bags and other personal belongings ALWAYS respecting the students right to privacy.